Car Accident Demand Letter Samples | How to Write (Examples)

 • Seek professional Legal Advice

-After suffering from damages caused by a car accident, and you believe that the driver was at-fault, then you are entitled to receive compensation from them.
-One of the most commonly used methods to obtain compensation is filing a claim with the insurance company of the liable person by writing a detailed personal injury demand letter summarizing your complaint as well as the amount of money you are requesting.
+If you suffer damages caused by a car accident and believe that the driver was at fault, then you are entitled to receive compensation from them.
+One of the most commonly used methods to obtain compensation is to file a claim with the insurance company of the liable person by writing a detailed personal injury demand letter summarizing your complaint as well as the amount of money you are requesting.

-Your demand letter should inform the other party that:
+Your letter should inform the other party that:

-• They should pay for the damages they have caused and any other losses incurred with relation to the accident
+• They should pay for the damages they have caused and any other losses incurred about the accident

-• The time frame when they are expected to have paid the money and how it should be paid, e.g., bank cheque, or direct deposits to your bank
+• The time frame when they are expected to have paid the money and how it should be paid.

-• You will take legal actions against them should they fail to comply with the demands made.
+• You will take legal action against them should they fail to comply with the demands made.

-By simply sending a demand letter, you may get the other party to pay for the damages, thereby avoiding legal battles which are usually costly and time-consuming.
-Make sure to draft your letter well and include the evidence so that if the matter ends up in court, then you shall have proof showing that you sent the letter.
+By simply sending the letter, you may get the other party to pay for the damages, thereby avoiding legal battles, which are usually costly and time-consuming.
+Make sure to draft your letter well and include the evidence so that if the matter ends up in court, you will have proof showing that you sent the letter.

 What to Include in a Car Accident Demand Letter

-For your demand letter to be effective, you should include the following:
+For your letter to be effective, you should include the following:

 Describe the facts surrounding the accident in detail, including the weather, road directions, the direction you were headed in, and where the at-fault driver was headed.
 You can also refer to police reports containing citations against the driver, relevant laws such as distracted driving infractions, and other pertinent facts.
 The account should be composed and not emotional.
 You should also provide a clear and poised explanation of the physical effects of the accident and provide the insurance company with your version of the events that took place during the accident.

 Give a detailed explanation of the injuries you’ve suffered as a result of the accident.
-Attach any supporting documents such as medical reports, bills, or photos showing the damages.
-It is recommended you provide all documentation of your claim for your medical treatment, including your medical records or correspondence from your doctor describing the diagnosis of your injuries and the treatment you received.
+Attach any supporting documents, such as medical reports, bills, or photos showing the damages.
+It is recommended that you provide all documentation of your claim for medical treatment, including your medical records or correspondence from your doctor describing the diagnosis of your injuries and the treatment you received.

 You should describe your injuries in detail, including any long-term disability that resulted from the accident.
-In case you had to undergo surgery, then a video of the operation would be great in case the matter escalates and is tabled before a Jury.
+If you had to undergo surgery, a video of the operation would be great in case the matter escalates and is tabled before a jury.

 Damages